ninori9/GraphGenerationBackend/README.md

 ### Caliper and test network

 If you do not have a Fabric network running already, you might want to use the benchmarking framework Hyperledger Caliper and the Hyperledger Fabric test network.
+A tutorial on how to setup the Fabric test network and Hyperledger Caliper is provided [here](https://github.com/ninori9/GraphGenerationBackend/blob/master/Tutorial.md).
 A repository containing scripts, chaincodes, and a tutorial can be found [here](https://github.com/ninori9/caliper-workspace).
 The network has to contain certificate authorities to be able to register and enroll new users.

 ### Modify the [config.yaml](https://github.com/ninori9/GraphGenerationBackend/blob/master/config.yaml) file